 - UnitedHealth Group

-Learning how health insurance covers substance abuse is important.
+Learning how health insurance covers substance use disorder is important.
 The Affordable Care Act has made rehab insurance coverage mandatory.
-If you have insurance, you have a plan that covers mental health and substance abuse assistance to some extent, though the coverage terms of each insurance plan vary.
-Finding the best health insurance for mental health coverage is recommended for people who have had substance abuse disorders or mental health issues.
+If you have insurance, you have a plan that covers mental health and substance use disorder assistance to some extent, though the coverage terms of each insurance plan vary.
+Finding the best health insurance for mental health coverage is recommended for people who have had substance use disorder disorders or mental health issues.

 It should not be this way.
 Do not be afraid to seek the help you need.
 Whether this assistance is covered through insurance companies or state-funded options, it is out there.